Flash Loan Arbitrage: Opportunities, Risks & Strategies (2025 Guide)

 - Failed Transactions: If any step fails, the transaction is reverted (no loss, but wasted gas).

-- Front-Running & MEV: Other bots may outpace your transaction.
+- Front-Running & MEV: Other bots may outpace your transaction, capturing opportunities first.

 - Protocol Exploits: Flash loans have been used in DeFi attacks; always use audited protocols.